How does FSCS protection cover investments?

 But that doesn't mean all of your investments are covered.

-Let’s explore where, when and how you’ll be protected — and importantly when you won’t.
+Let's explore where, when and how you'll be protected – and importantly, when you won't.

-This is known as ring-fencing.
+This is known as "ring-fencing".

-Ring-fencing means that even if a financial firm is in dire straits and needs funds to survive or pay its bills, it can’t, under any circumstances, touch clients’ money.
+Ring-fencing means that even if a financial firm is in dire straits and needs funds to survive or pay its bills, it can't – under any circumstances – touch clients' money.

 This also prevents client assets from being used to pay back creditors if the firm goes into administration.

-These nominee companies have trust status which again means the broker can’t touch those assets.
+These nominee companies have trust status which, again, means the broker can't touch those assets.

 Likewise, client money – the cash deposited with a broker but not invested – must also be ring-fenced in trust accounts in regulated UK banks.

-Financial firms must keep detailed records of client assets to ensure that they can distinguish client money held for one person from that of another.
-They must carry out what is known as an internal client money reconciliation every business day — essentially checking that the money they hold on behalf of a client matches their records.
+Financial firms also have to keep detailed records of client assets to ensure that they can distinguish client money held for one person from that of another, and carry out an "internal client money reconciliation" every business day – essentially checking that the money they hold on behalf of a client matches their records.

 Another protection in place for investors is that financial firms must hold enough money in reserve to cover the costs of administration when they wind down or become insolvent.
 This is known as the Capital Requirements Directive.